KonstantinKuklin/HandlerSocketLibrary/docs/eng/Delete.md

 $writer->getResultList();
 ```

-Another way to execute the query:
+Another way to execute the query.
 ```php
 $deleteQuery->execute(); // query was sent and the results on this query and all from the queue were parsed
 $deleteResult = $deleteQuery->getResult();